Leave your mark

 The Māori dimension (He Korahi Māori) and Pacific dimension (Teu Le Vā) of the Museum are interwoven across all the areas of interest.

-A bequest made for the general purposes of the Museum will help to see the Museum’s vision realised: “He oranga tangata Ka Ao: Enriching Lives, Inspiring Discoveries”.
+A gift made for the general purposes of the Museum will help to see the Museum’s vision realised: “He oranga tangata Ka Ao: Enriching Lives, Inspiring Discoveries”.
 This legacy will transform the Museum’s accessibility, revitalise engagement, enrich innovation, learning and research, restore the iconic heritage building, support the collections, and cement the Museum’s position as a world class museum experience that all Aucklanders deserve.

-Making a bequest to a specific area can connect your gift with an area of interest close to your heart.
+Leaving a gift to a specific area can connect your gift with an area of interest close to your heart.
 Perhaps the Trooper in you wishes memories of those who paid the ultimate sacrifice to live on in our collective memory; perhaps the Guardian in you would like to see investment in the care for collections; perhaps the Humanist in you cares about connecting with communities; or the Bright Spark, Visionary or Futurist in you wants to invest in fulfilling potential.

 Which character do you identify with?